B1.7 Convert between fractions, decimal numbers, and percents, in various contexts.

 • In what subject did the student receive the lowest score on an assessment or assignment?

-• In Language Arts, on which assessment or assignment did the student perform better?
+• In Language Arts, on which assessment or assignment did the student perform best?

 • In Language Arts, on which assessment or assignment did the student perform the least well?

-• In Mathematics, between which 2 values do the results lie?
+• In Mathematics, between which two values do the results lie?

 • In Science, which assessment or assignment was the most challenging for the student?